BojidaraBojanova/ShareRecipesApp/README.md

 - **User Authentication:** Users can sign up, log in, and manage their profiles.
 - **Recipe Management:** Registered Users can create, edit, and delete their recipes.
 Not registered users can only view the recipes.
 - **Search Functionality:** Users can search for recipes based on the recipe title
+- **Admin Panel:** Administrators have additional privileges to manage categories, recipes and users.
 - **Responsive Design:** The application is optimized for various screen sizes, ensuring a seamless experience across devices.

 ## Technologies Used